diderote/LSF-RNAseq/README.md

 Option Details:
 * Restart: (yes/no) Whether to check for an incomplete pipeline and pickup where left off, or restart from scratch.
 * ERCC_spike: align reads to spike index using STAR.
+* Stranded: (yes/no) Will generate two stranded signal bigwig files if stranded.
+Otherwise, will generate one per sample.
 * Normalization:
 	* Median-Ratios = default DESeq2 method normalization: median of ratios of observed counts.
 Also reports apeglm lfc shrunken values.
 	* ERCC = Account for unwanted variation between samples using spike in counts.
 (RUVSeq implementation).
 Also reports ashr lfc shrunken values.